Dovilyte/gui-testing/automatinis-testavimas.md

 What do you check in GUI testing?
 - Check all the GUI elements for size, position, width, lenght and acceptance of characters or numbers.
-- Check you can execute the intended funcionality of the applicationusing GUI.
+- Check you can execute the intended funcionality of the application using GUI.
 - Check error messages are displayed correctly.
 - Check for clear demarcation of different sections on screen.
 - Check font used in application is readable.